DanielGavin/ols/README.md

 `enable_document_symbols`: Turns on outline of all your global declarations in your document.

+`enable_fake_methods`: Turn on fake methods completion.
+This is currently highly experimental.

 `odin_command`: Allows you to specify your Odin location, instead of just relying on the environment path.

 `checker_args`: Pass custom arguments to `odin check`.